 Underage Drinking Attorney in York, PA

 With the central PA area’s high concentration of colleges and universities, it’s no surprise that underage drinking is one of the most commonly-issued citations in the region.
-Regardless of whether you’re a student or not, a mark on your permanent record due to underage drinking is something that can affect you for years to come.
+Regardless of whether you’re a student or not, a mark on your permanent record due to an underage drinking citation is something that can affect you for years to come.

 At MPL Law Firm, we have more than 30 years of experience representing underage clients charged with drinking offenses.
 We understand that mistakes are part of growing up, and underage drinking certainly falls into that category.
 Our job is to prevent such a mistake from following a young person for the rest of his or her life.